RiccardoSartor/YoutubePlaylistDownloader/README.md

-# YoutubePlaylistDownloader
+# Youtube Playlist Downloader

-how to use:
+how to use: <br />
--download the file "dist/app.exe"\n
+-download the file "dist/app.exe"<br />
--copy your playlist url from YouTube\n
+-copy your playlist url from YouTube <br />
--double click on "app.exe" downloaded before\n
+-double click on "app.exe" downloaded before <br />
--Done!\n\n

-DISCLAIMER:\n
+-Done!<br /><br />

-The application was created for study purposes only, it is not intended to be used to download other people's copyrighted material.
+DISCLAIMER: The application was created for study purposes only, it is not intended to be used to download other people's copyrighted material.